 It is best to obtain legal advice from a specialist trained family lawyer.
 Most importantly, find a lawyer that you can trust and that will understand your concerns and priorities to let you know how best to proceed.
 Our family lawyers are all registered with the Law Society or CILEx so you know you will receive advice from a trained professional that can help deliver the best outcome for you.

-Many of our team are members of Resolution which is a national organisation of family lawyers committed to dealing with divorce and other family problems in an amicable manner in accordance with a code of conduct.
+Our family lawyers are also all members of Resolution which is a national organisation of family lawyers committed to dealing with divorce and other family problems in an amicable manner in accordance with a code of conduct.
 Additionally, some of our team are qualified Collaborative lawyers which further demonstrates our commitment to adopting a non-confrontational approach where possible.

 Seona Myerscough, Partner and Head of the Family Team, is a trained mediator and a member of both the FMA and the FMC.
 Further information on mediation as an alternative method to court can be found here.